 Traditional Chinese Medicine for Chronic Fatigue SyndromeTom Fung, R.Ac., R.TCMP July 1, 2016

-It is only in the last 10 years that western medicine practitioners in the United Kingdom have given recognition to Chronic Fatigue Syndrome (CFS) – also known as myalgic encephalo-myelitis (ME) and postviral fatigue syndrome (PVFS).
+It is only in the last 10 years that Western medicine practitioners in North America and the UK have given recognition to Chronic Fatigue Syndrome (CFS) – also known as myalgic encephalo-myelitis (ME) and postviral fatigue syndrome (PVFS).
 In the U.S. and Canada, many allopathic medicine practitioners feel the cause for this syndrome is not clear.
 They implicate chronic stress, viruses, allergies, and hormonal imbalances as causative.
 Further, this condition is easily confused with AIDS, mononucleosis, and other ailments.

 Physical Symptoms of Chronic Fatigue Syndrome:

 - Debilitating fatigue lasting six months or more – it does not originate from exertion, and is not relieved by rest.

 - Persistent low-grade fever